yangKJ/ImageX/README.md

 ## Features
 🧢 At the moment, the most important features of [**GIF Animatable**](https://github.com/yangKJ/Wintersweet) can be summarized as follows:

+- Support more platform system，macOS、iOS、tvOS、watchOS.
 - Support local and network play gif animated.
 - Support asynchronous image or gif displaying and caching.
 - Support any control play gif if used the protocol [AsAnimatable](https://github.com/yangKJ/Wintersweet/blob/master/Sources/AsAnimatable.swift).
 - Support extension `NSImageView` or `UIImageView` display image or gif and add the filters.
 - Support six image or gif content modes.
 - Support disk and memory cached network data, And the data is compressed by GZip.
-- Support more platform system，macOS、iOS、tvOS、watchOS.
+- Support clean up disk expired data in your spare time.
+- Support setting different types of named encryption methods, Such as md5, sha1, base58, And user defined.

 ------